-Although Morgan felt demoralised when she didn’t get a pay rise, it spurred her on to find a new job that gives her more satisfaction.
-“Communication has been brilliant and there is a real sense that upper management cares about our wellbeing and not just our job performance, which has led me to really make the most of my role,” she said.
+Although Morgan felt demoralized when she didn’t get a pay rise, it spurred her on to find a new job that gives her more satisfaction.
+“Communication has been brilliant and there is a real sense that upper management cares about our well-being and not just our job performance, which has led me to really make the most of my role,” she said.
 “While working from home still isn’t ideal, I am much happier waking up every day and logging on.
 Despite never having met a lot of my colleagues in real life, I feel there is a great team culture and it’s very supportive.”

 Name has been changed

 While unlimited vacation may sound like a dream, it can also be a recipe for workplace abuse

 Financial Wellness?
 In this Economy?

 Inflation and mass layoffs have left many Americans struggling to make ends meet.
 We asked financial expert Chelsea Fagan how to stay afloat

 Aug 03, 2023

 Inflation, high costs of living and student debt are sapping young people's retirement savings

 What you need to know about getting paid in crypto